David Wojnarowicz: Response from Clough and Smithsonian

 Clough later said that although he stood by his decision, it "might have been made too quickly", and called the decision "painful."
 He said that because of the controversy surrounding the footage and the possibility that it might "spiral out of control", the Smithsonian might have been forced to shut down the entire "Hide/Seek" exhibition, and that was "something he didn't want to happen."
-The "Hide/Seek" exhibition "examined representations of homosexuality in American portraiture", and Clough said, "The funders and people who were upset by the decision—and I respect that—still have an appreciation that this exhibition is up.
-We were willing to take this topic on when others were not, and people appreciate that."

-Clough added, "But looking back, sure, I wish I had taken more time.
-We have a lot of friends who felt left out.
-We needed to spend more time letting our friends know where this was going.
-I regret that."

 The video work was shown intact when Hide/Seek moved to the Tacoma Art Museum.

 Response from the art world and the public

-The curator David C. Ward defended the artwork, saying, "It is not anti-religion or sacrilegious.
+In response, the curator David C. Ward defended the artwork, saying, "It is not anti-religion or sacrilegious.
 It is a powerful use of imagery".

-In response, The Andy Warhol Foundation, which had provided a $100,000 grant to the exhibition, announced that it would not fund future Smithsonian projects, while several institutions, including the San Francisco Museum of Modern Art and the Tate Modern, scheduled showings of the removed work.
+The Andy Warhol Foundation announced that it would not fund future Smithsonian projects, while several institutions, including the San Francisco Museum of Modern Art and the Tate Modern, scheduled showings of the removed work.

-On December 2, 2010, protesters against the censorship marched from the Transformer Gallery to the National Portrait Gallery.
-The work was projected on the building.
-On December 5, activists Michael Blasenstein and Michael Dax Iacovone were detained and barred from the gallery for holding leaflets.
+The decision led to multiple protests.

 On December 9, National Portrait Gallery Commissioner James T. Bartlett resigned in protest.
-The artist AA Bronson sought to withdraw his art from the exhibit, with support from the lending institution, the National Gallery of Canada, but was unsuccessful.
-The curators appeared at a forum at the New York Public Library.
-A protest was held from the Metropolitan Museum of Art to the Cooper Hewitt Museum.

-On December 15, a panel discussion was held at the Museum of Fine Arts, Houston.
-On December 20, a panel discussion was held at the Washington, D.C.
-Jewish Community Center.
-On January 20, 2011, the Center of Study of Political Graphics held a protest at the Los Angeles Museum of Contemporary Art.

-Clough issued a statement standing by the decision, spoke at a Town Hall Los Angeles meeting, and appeared at a public forum on April 26–27, 2011.

-Several Smithsonian curators criticized the decision, as did critics, with Newsweek arts critic Blake Gopnik going so far as to call the complaints "gay bashing" and not a legitimate public controversy.
+Clough issued a statement standing by the decision.
+Several Smithsonian curators criticized the decision, as did critics, with Newsweek arts critic Blake Gopnik diagnosing the complaints as "gay bashing" and not a legitimate public controversy.